SimonMaracine/ntp-version-tracker/README.md

 Global variables are used only in appropriate places and even so, they are internal to their respective compilation units.

-Dynamic memory allocations are not utilized at all.

-Error handling is done rigorously to minimze unexpected behavior.
+Error handling is done rigorously to minimze unexpected behavior; even memory allocation calls with `malloc` are handled.

 ---